-"I'm still with Ben in spirit—I think he's a man of integrity, responsibility," said Jacklyn Tran, a 40-year-old Jamaica native who had come down from Connecticut to volunteer at CPAC's grassroots training sessions.
-"Unfortunately, for me, I don't see anyone else in the race right now who has that standard of character.
+"I'm still with Ben in spirit, I think he's a man of integrity, responsibility," said Jacklyn Tran, a 40-year-old Jamaica native who had come down from Connecticut to volunteer at CPAC's grassroots training sessions.
+"Unfortunately for me, I don't see anyone else in the race right now that has that standard of character.
 I've never seen an America like this before.
 I honestly can't see any of the candidates pulling us out of it."

-Tran attributed her candidate's poor primary performances to problems with Carson's staff members, specifically their lack of experience running a national campaign.
+Tran attributed her candidate's poor primary performances to problems with Carson's staff, specifically their lack of experience running a national campaign.
 "There was a lot of management issues from his team," Tran said.
-"The media played on that weakness, and the combo of the two turned a lot of Carson supporters away from voting for him."
-She added, "one guy, on Super Tuesday, told me 'I donated to Carson this morning, but I voted for Cruz.'"
+"The media played on that weakness, and the combo of the two turned a lot of Carson supports away from voting for him."
+She added, "one guy, on Super Tuesday, told me 'I donated to Carson this morning, but I voted for Cruz."

-As Carson himself joked from the CPAC stage: "People like me, they just don't vote for me."
+As Carson himself joked from the CPAC stage, "people like me, they just don't vote for me."
 It was an objectively accurate assessment, highlighting a key distinction that's become harder to make in a GOP primary that's been defined by forceful personality and a committed lack of policy substance.
-But there's no better place to find out where conservatives draw that line than their annual jamboree in the sterile gulag known as National Harbor, Maryland.
+But there's no better place find out where conservatives draw that line than their annual jamboree in the sterile gulag known as National Harbor, Maryland.

-I figured that the roaming platoons of College Republicans—"millennials" as most of them referred to themselves frequently—crowding into endless "activist bootcamps" and happy hours around the Gaylord might be able to help me understand Carson's appeal.
-Or at least they might have some interesting ideas on what the fruit-salad mind reader could have done differently.
+I figured that the roaming platoons of College Republicans—"millennials" as most of them referred to themselves frequently—crowding into endless "activist bootcamps" and happy hours around the Gaylord might be able to help me understand Carson's appeal—or at least have some interesting ideas on what the fruit-salad mind reader could have done differently.

 Van Eerdan told me she's supporting Florida Senator Marco Rubio, before adding: "I agree with Trump on his hard stance on immigration.
 If Carson was on Trump's ticket, I'd be much more inclined to vote Trump."